gcastillo0/VHDL-AI-Auto-Completer/README.md

 ## My FINE-TUNED-MODEL URL
 (If you just want to try the extension you need this for colab) https://drive.google.com/drive/folders/1WQpmYLVVL65QcnFoxAlSNOJ5WtZYy6zj?usp=sharing

+## Dataset

+This project uses the [AI HDL Coder Dataset](https://huggingface.co/datasets/AWfaw/ai-hdlcoder-dataset) hosted on Hugging Face Datasets.
+If you use this dataset in your work, please consider citing it:

 ## Cite This Repository

 If you use this repository in your research or projects, please cite it as: